3501 S.W. 130th Ave., Davie, FL 33330

 Public Art and Design

 A 120-foot-by-88-foot project by Lorna Jordan called Island Garden.
 One of the artist's concerns is the idea of the garden as a framework for enhancing habitat, and in that context this work heightens the visitor's experience of the nature center's topography.
 Pathway mosaics make reference to the sedimentary layers that have created the aquifer's layers of limestone, sand, and sandstone; pools and planters reveal the interaction between water and plants; and benches and a trellis system provide a contemplative place to experience shade and the coolness of water.
 Jordan, who has a B.A. from the University of Virginia at Charlottesville, has led teams for several award-winning projects of similar budget and scope that blur the boundaries among sculpture, ecology, architecture, and theater.
-See a video that includes this project.

 No pets are allowed within the boundaries of the nature center.